Levofloxacin, 5 mg/ml 100 ml

 Nervous system disorders

-Rarely: paresthesia seizures (see section “Special Indications”).
+Rarely: paresthesia, convulsions (see section “Special instructions”).

 Rarely: visual disturbances such as blurred vision.